exa-laboratories/wavKAN-conv2D/README.md

 The MLP models were developed in a [previous side project](https://github.com/PritRaj1/Neural-Operator-Learning).
 The commit history attributed to their development can be found there.
 The Dense KAN layer was also developed in a [previous project](https://github.com/PritRaj1/Julia-Wav-KAN).

-WORK IN PROGRESS - Need to tune KAN model and train.

 ## To Run

 1. Get dependencies: